-The Fort Riley Field Office, 902nd Military Intelligence Group, has primary responsibility for Army Counterintelligence activities in support of Army and DoD facilities, forces, technologies and government contractors by detecting, identifying, neutralizing, and exploiting Foreign Intelligence Service (FIS), international terrorist threats and insider threats to US Military forces at Fort Riley and throughout Kansas and Nebraska.
+The Kansas City Resident Agency, U.S. Army Counterintelligence Command Region III, has primary responsibility for Army Counterintelligence activities in support of Army and DoD facilities, forces, technologies and government contractors by detecting, identifying, neutralizing, and exploiting Foreign Intelligence Service (FIS), international terrorist threats and insider threats to US Military forces at Fort Riley and throughout Kansas and Nebraska.

 Reporting a CI Incident

 If there is an immediate threat to life, limb, or property, please call 911!